 You may need to repeat this process several times before all the dust mites have been eliminated.
 Additionally, make sure to wash any removable cushions or covers in hot water every few weeks as part of regular maintenance.

 Once your cleaning is complete, let the futon seat air out for a few hours before returning it to its place in your home so any lingering odors can dissipate.
 If possible, try setting it outside on a sunny day for best results!
-By following these steps regularly you can ensure that your couch stays both comfortable and clean – free from dust mite infestations!
+By following these steps regularly, you can ensure that your couch stays both comfortable and clean – free from dust mite infestations!

 Step 5: Steam Clean Periodically o Kill Dust Mites